mahebbar/MayaOnlineAPIGuide/README.md

 * If you delete a resource that has already been deleted, a 404 Not Found response is returned.
 * The HTTP DELETE operation should not have a request body.
 If information is passed in a GET request, query parameters must be used instead.

+## Generating an API Access Key

+## How to Interpret the HTTP Response

+The following HTTP status codes are returned by MayaOnline:

+* 401 Unauthorized—The API key is not a valid key.
+* 200 OK—MayaOnline processed the request.
+The actual status of the request is in the body of the response.